davidpagnon/Sports2D/README.md

 'trimmed_extrema_percent': ["", "Proportion of the most extreme segment values to remove before calculating their mean.
 Defaults to 50"], 'fontSize': ["", "font size for angle values.
 0.3 if not specified"], 'flip_left_right': ["", "true or false. true to get consistent angles with people facing both left and right sides.
-Set it to false if you want timeseries to be continuous even when the participent switches their stance. true if not specified"], 'fix_segment_angles_with_floor_angle': ["", "true or false.
+Set it to false if you want timeseries to be continuous even when the participent switches their stance. true if not specified"], 'correct_segment_angles_with_floor_angle': ["", "true or false.
 If the camera is tilted, corrects segment angles as regards to the floor angle.
 Set to false is the floor is tilted instead.
 True if not specified"], 'interpolate': ["", "interpolate missing data. true if not specified"], 'interp_gap_smaller_than': ["", "interpolate sequences of missing data if they are less than N frames long.
 10 if not specified"], 'fill_large_gaps_with': ["", "last_value, nan, or zeros. last_value if not specified"],